mfikes/use-native-code/README.md

 yields `#js {}`

-To repro, clone this repo, run `yarn` and then `react-native run-ios` and `lein figwheel ios`.
+To repro, clone this repo, run `yarn` and then `react-native run-ios` and `re-natal use-figwheel` and `lein figwheel ios`.
 Then try evaluating the form above that looks at the `NativeModules` property.